The Cheetah Girls: One World: Reception

-The movie premiered to over 6.2 million viewers, and reached 7 million viewers in its final half hour.
-This still failed to meet the ratings of the first two and was the series' lowest-rated premiere.
+The film premiered to over 6.2 million viewers, and reached 7 million viewers in its final half hour.
 In the UK, its premiere night scored 412,000 on Disney Channel UK, making it #1 of the week, and received 182,000 on Disney Channel UK +1, also #1 on that channel for the week, totalling 594,000.

-DVD and Blu-ray
+Home media

 The "Extended Music Edition" DVD and Blu-ray Disc of The Cheetah Girls: One World, was released on December 16, 2008 in the United States.
 It includes an exclusive music sequence titled "Feels Like Love", as well as a downloadable exclusive remixed version of "Feels Like Love".
 It also featured a "Rock-Along" mode, "Cheetah Spots", and an alternate version of the movie with pop-up fun facts and music videos.
 The Region 2 DVD was released on March 16, 2009.